sgmurphy/wordpress-plugins/wc-hide-shipping-methods/readme.txt

 A: Yes, the plugin is fully compatible with WooCommerce's shipping zones feature.

 = Q: Where can I go if I find an issue or want to recommend a feature? =
-A: You can submit issues or feature requests on the [Public GitHub Repository](https://github.com/rynaldos/wc-hide-shipping-methods-free).
+A: You can submit issues or feature requests on the [Public GitHub Repository](https://github.com/riaanknoetze/wc-hide-shipping-methods-free/issues).

 == Screenshots ==

 1. Plugin settings.
 2. Checkout showing only "Free Shipping".
-3. Checkout showing "Free Shipping" and "Local Pickup".

 == Changelog ==

+= 1.8 =
+* New - Refactor code to use classes [#2](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/2)
+* New - Add admin dependency notice when WooCommerce is disabled [#8](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/8)
+* New - Add plugin action links for easy access to settings page [#1](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/1)
+* Fix - Display all free shipping methods instead of just the first matched one [#3](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/3)
+* Tweak - Add fallback values when checking plugin options [#2](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/7)
+* Tweak - Add Local Pickup compatibility notice [#9](https://github.com/RiaanKnoetze/wc-hide-shipping-methods/issues/9)

 = 1.7 =
 * New - Add HPOS compatibility